-Workzone is one of the world’s best Trello competitors.
-It has simple project management features mixed with a user-friendly interface.
+Workzone is a Trello alternative with simple project management features and a user-friendly interface.
 Like Zenkit, it’s also one of the best real-time collaboration tools and will get your team working together efficiently.

 - Powerful email notifications

-Podio is a simple Trello alternative that gives you tons of powerful add-ons to manage your projects with ease.
-With its powerful API, you can add your own integrations to it like any other open-source tool.
+Podio is a simple alternative to Trello that gives you tons of powerful add-ons to manage your projects with ease.
+With its powerful API, you can add your own integrations to it like any other open source tool.

-- Has tons of add-ons like file sharing and messaging apps
+- Add-ons such as file sharing and messaging apps

 - Built-in calendar

 - Integrated chat messenger